Spatio-temporal model via Locally Adaptive Regression Splines: Conclusion

 Identifying this challenge highlighted the need for a different approach.
-Numerous phases of our proofs incorporated a secondary technique.
-Instead of solely focusing on the previously mentioned ``Special Event", we strategically incorporate processes linked to the block copies pertinent to the immediate problem at hand, as exemplified in Lemma \ref{lemma1} and the proof in Appendix \ref{sec-proof-thm2}.
-This technique, however, is not devoid of challenges.
-Specifically, there is the task of quantifying the distance between processes associated with the original blocks and those of their copies, see Equation (\ref{helpCon-Eq2}) in Lemma \ref{lemma1}, or Equation (\ref{helpCon-Eq1}) in Appendix \ref{sec-proof-thm2} for concrete examples.
-While general bounds can be easily established, deriving optimal bounds remains a complex endeavor.
+Numerous parts of our proofs included a second technique.
+Instead of only focusing on the previously mentioned ``Special Event", we strategically incorporate processes linked to the block copies pertinent to the immediate problem at hand, as exemplified in Lemma \ref{lemma1} and the proof in Appendix \ref{sec-proof-thm2}.
+However, this technique comes with its own set of challenges.
+Specifically, there is the task of quantifying the distance between the process associated with the original blocks and the process related to their copies, see Equation (\ref{helpCon-Eq2}) in Lemma \ref{lemma1}, or Equation (\ref{eqn:e500}) in Appendix \ref{sec:aux_lemmas} for concrete examples.
+While general bounds can be easily established, deriving optimal bounds is still a complicated task.